mfg92/hugo-shortcode-gallery/README.md

         DSC_0002.jpg
 ```

-The parameter `sortOrder` decides whether the images are sorted ascending ("asc") or decending ("desc").
+The parameter `sortOrder` decides whether the images are sorted ascending ("asc") or descending ("desc").

 The `rowHeight` parameter determines the height of the rows that are displayed while the
 `margin` parameter defines the gap between the images.